thorehusfeldt/problem_package_format_copy/docs/source/format.rst

 .. glossary::

     verdict
-        one of the strings 'AC', 'WA', 'TLE', 'RTE', or 'JE'
+        one of the strings 'AC', 'WA', 'TLE', 'RTE', or 'JE'.

     score
-        a number

-    grade
-        a verdict and a score

-    judgement
-        in a pass-fail problem, same as :term:`verdict`.
-In a scoring problems, same as :term:`grade`.

-    gradeable
-        A testcase or a testroup, i.e., something that can have a grade.
+        a nonnegative number associated with accepted test cases and test groups for a submission to a scoring problem.

     test data